VincentPaget-Blanc/vFlow/README.md

 Click-drag to define an elliptical gate.
 Better suited to the elliptical clusters typical in fluorescence scatter plots.

 **Polygon (⬠)**
 Click to place vertices one by one.
 Close with **✓ Close Polygon** or by double-clicking near the first vertex.
-Any shape — useful for irregularly shaped populations or for drawing around a visually identified cluster.
+Any shape  useful for irregularly shaped populations or for drawing around a visually identified cluster.

 ### Interaction
-- **Left-drag in Draw mode** — creates or extends a gate
+- **Left-drag in Draw mode**  creates or extends a gate
-- **Right-drag on any handle** — reshapes the gate (works in any mode, including Off)
+- **Right-drag on any handle**  reshapes the gate (works in any mode, including Off)
-- **Double-click a region label** — opens that population in a new sub-gate tab
+- **Double-click a region label**  opens that population in a new sub-gate tab
-- **Gate mode Off** — disables accidental creation; double-click sub-gating still works
+- **Gate mode Off**  disables accidental creation; double-click sub-gating still works

 ---

 ## Auto-Gating

-Six automatic gate methods, all tunable via the **Sensitivity** slider (1–10, default 7).
+Seven automatic gate methods, all tunable via the **Sensitivity** slider (1–10, default 7).
 Moving the slider live re-runs the last-used method with a short debounce delay.

-### 2D GMM — Joint X,Y space
+### 2D GMM  Joint X,Y space
 Fits a Gaussian Mixture Model in the 2D transformed space, using the BIC to select 1–3 components.
 Thresholds at the valleys between component means.
-Best for well-separated elliptical populations — typical for clearly distinct Ch1+/Ch1− subpopulations.
+Best for well-separated elliptical populations  typical for clearly distinct Ch1+/Ch1− subpopulations.

-### KDE Valley — X + Y
+### KDE Valley  X + Y
 Detects the deepest KDE valley between two populations independently on each axis.
 Validated by requiring both flanking peaks to be substantially taller than the valley.
 Falls back to the 5 % left-tail edge for unimodal distributions.
 A reliable first choice for bimodal channels.

-### Multi-Valley Grid — KDE X+Y
+### Multi-Valley Grid  KDE X+Y
 Finds all significant KDE valleys on each axis and places a full crosshair grid gate.
 Use when a channel has more than two populations (negative, dim-positive, bright-positive).

-### Otsu — X + Y
+### Otsu  X + Y
 Maximises between-class variance to find one threshold per axis.
 Fast and robust for clearly bimodal distributions.

-### Mixed — GMM X + KDE Y
+### Mixed  GMM X + KDE Y
 GMM on X, KDE valley on Y. Useful when one channel separates populations more cleanly than the other.

+### GMM Multi  All crossings, X+Y independent *(v3.9.7)*
+Fits independent 1-D GMMs on X and Y with a **user-specified component count** (set via the **GMM pops  X** and **Y** spinboxes in the sidebar).
+Places every equal-density crossing between adjacent components as individual threshold lines, all toggleable independently in the **Threshold** panel.

+- **Why user-specified N instead of BIC?** BIC penalises complexity  it almost always merges a small negative cloud into the dominant positive population.
+Giving direct control over component count makes rare sub-populations discoverable: increase the spinbox by 1 at a time and observe where new crossings appear, then uncheck any that sit inside a single population.
+- **Per-component GMM curves** are drawn as overlays on the marginal histograms (toggleable via the **Legend** checkbox).
+Each component is labelled with its mean (in raw data units) and weight.
+- Requires `scikit-learn`.
+Falls back gracefully with an error dialog if not installed.

-### Cluster Polygons — HDBSCAN 2D
+### Cluster Polygons  HDBSCAN 2D
 Clusters all visible particles in 2D using HDBSCAN, wraps each cluster in a convex-hull polygon gate.
 Sensitivity controls minimum cluster size (high sensitivity = finds smaller subpopulations).
-Ideal for discovering unexpected subpopulations or for non-elliptical cluster shapes — for example, separating particle aggregates from single particles.
+Ideal for discovering unexpected subpopulations or for non-elliptical cluster shapes  for example, separating particle aggregates from single particles.

 ---